opcaic/docs/intro/adding-new-game-modules.rst

 compiling the submission files into an executable.

 :Arguments:
-   - Path to additional files (specific for given tournament).
+   - Path to additional files directory (specific for given tournament).
-   - Path to the folder with submission files.
+   - Path to the directory with submission files.
-   - Path to the output folder where results of the compilation should be stored.
+   - Path to the output directory where results of the compilation should be stored.
 :Exit codes:
    - 0 - Compilation was successful
    - 200 - Submission cannot be compiled (user's fault)